Escorted rail vacations

 An escorted rail journey can be a truly cinematic experience.
 Look out of the window, and your guide will turn each pretty view into a freeze-frame from an epic story.

 So-called escorted rail vacations are small group trips with a guide where train travel is the primary mode of transport.
 The guide looks after the nitty-gritty of the trip, as well as providing stories and travel tips along the way.
-These vacations don’t have to be continent-spanning overland trips; you can have a just as rewarding experience on a guided tour of Scotland, Morocco or Japan.
+These vacations don’t have to be continent-spanning overland trips; you can have a just as rewarding experience on a guided tour of Scotland, Spain, Morocco or Japan.
 There’s also plenty of time ‘off the rails’, whether exploring cities or taking ferries to remote islands.
 Read our escorted rail travel guide to find out more.

 Our Escorted rail vacations Vacations